FlavienVa/Cours_EPFL/Computer System/Computer System Week 10.md

 <u>Connection teardown</u>
 ![[Pasted image 20240429093432.png]]
 - Each side indicates that it is ready to close the connection
-- Send a segment that carries a FIN dlag
+- Send a segment that carries a FIN flag
 - The connection is closed when both sides have sent a FIN and received and ACK

 <u>Acknowledgment</u>